Value Stream Mapping

 - Everyone who has a touch point in the value stream should be present for the exercise.
 This includes, but is not limited to developers, managers, product owners, and representatives from external teams that have required steps between conception and production.

 - Understand terms associated with value stream mapping.

 - Wait time/non-value time: Time between processes where activity is not occurring.

 - Process time/value add time: Time spent executing a step in the value stream.

-When value stream mapping your team, start from production and move backwards each step.
+When value stream mapping your team, start from delivery and move backward through each step.
 You are less likely to miss steps in the process.

 Example Team Demo

 - What is the average process time for this step?